drewhontz/EnronPOIIndentifier/README.md

 Since our data has two groupings, financial and conversations, I thought I would try and make features that combine the best features in those categories.

+My thought process was, if I combine the strongest features from each category, I could have 2 extra strong features to represent each of our categories.
+However when I put this to the test, the new features were not selected by my SelectKBest estimator and our recall scores were typically lower (shown in table in next section).

 I identified which features to use from each section by using SelectKBest where k=7\.
-I would them look at the 7 strongest features, and lump them together.
+I would them look at the 7 strongest features, and add those in similar categories together (i.e. payout would become bonus + salary, poi_conversation = to and from POI message counts added together).

-I combined salary and bonus in payout, several of our stock options in stock, and our message to and from poi fields in poi_conversation.

-I did not end up using any of my features as the performance was stronger without them.
+I did not end up using any of my features as they were not often selected by our SelectKBest and in the table in our next section, you can see performance was stronger without them.

 Decision Tree Feature importances: